opendr-eu/opendr/docs/reference/installation.md

 Then, you can access the Jupyter notebook at your [localhost:8888](http://127.0.0.1:8888).

-You can build our docker container (based on Ubuntu 20.04) using the [dockerfile](https://github.com/opendr-eu/opendr/blob/master/Dockerfile) provided in the root folder of the toolkit:
+_(Optionally)_ If you wish, you can build our docker container (based on Ubuntu 20.04) using the [dockerfile](https://github.com/opendr-eu/opendr/blob/master/Dockerfile) provided in the root folder of the toolkit:
 ```bash
 cd opendr
 sudo docker build -t opendr/opendr-toolkit:cpu .